fruit trees

 Varieties

-We offer 1 yellow variety and 1 green variety:
+We offer 1 yellow and 1 green variety:

 kiwi sorelli